 |Goals||NASA's Lucy mission will explore a record-breaking number of asteroids, flying by one asteroid in the solar system’s main asteroid belt, and by seven Trojan asteroids.|

-Lucy will be the first space mission to study the Trojan asteroids.
+Lucy is the first space mission launched to study the Trojan asteroids.
 Trojans are small bodies that are remnants of our early solar system.
 They orbit the Sun in two loose groups: one group leading ahead of Jupiter in its orbit, the other trailing behind.

 During its 12-year primary mission, Lucy will explore a record-breaking number of asteroids, flying by one main belt asteroid, and seven Trojans.

 No other space mission in history has been launched to as many different destinations in independent orbits around our Sun.

 Lucy launched at 5:34 a.m.
 EDT on Oct.
 16, 2021, on a United Launch Alliance Atlas V 401 rocket from Space Launch Complex-41 on Cape Canaveral Space Force Station in Florida.
 The spacecraft sent its first signal to Earth from its own antenna to NASA’s Deep Space Network at 6:40 a.m.
 EDT.